giorgostheo/EMP/README.md

 ## Configuration

+## Configuration

+If you installed via pip:
+- The configuration files are located in your home directory's `.emp` folder.

+For traditional installation (from source):
 Edit the following configuration files to set up and customize EMP:

 - `hosts.json`: Define remote hosts and their connection details (hostname, port, username, password)